Shibrain/Coursera-DS-cleaning2014Project/README.md

-Coursera-DS-cleaning2014Project
+Getting and Cleaning Data Course Project
 ===============================

-Getting and Cleaning Data Course Project - Coursera
+Coursera-DS-cleaning2014Project

 CodeBook.md Would Introduce you to the project and describe the code.